-Of course bubbles make everything more fun.
+Of course, bubbles make everything more fun.

 Try making a mountain from the bubbles or a hat!

-Explore and appreciate the natural world and all it's wonders.
+Explore and appreciate the natural world and all its wonders.

 This is a fun thing to do in Spring.

-Try to pick daisies with a long stem, split the stem near the bottom with your finger nails then insert the next daisy.
+Try to pick daisies with a long stem, split the stem near the bottom with your fingernails then insert the next daisy.
 Repeat the process to create a chain of daisies.

-Where them around your head like a crown.
+Wear them around your head like a crown.